Structure Learning for Directed Trees: Summary and Future Work

 \section{Summary and Future Work}

 This paper shows that exact structure learning is possible for systems of lesser complexity, i.e., for restricted structural causal models with additive noise and causal graphs given by directed trees.
-We propose the method CAT, which is guaranteed to consistently recover the causal directed tree in a Gaussian noise setting under mild assumptions on the regression methods used to estimate conditional means.
+We propose the method CAT, which is guaranteed to consistently recover the causal directed tree of a causal additive tree model with Gaussian noise under mild assumptions on the regression methods used to estimate conditional means.
 Furthermore, we argue that CAT is consistent in an asymptotic setup with vanishing identifiability.
 We present a computationally feasible procedure to test substructure hypotheses and provide an analysis of the identifiability gap.
 Simulation experiments show that CAT outperforms other (more general) structure learning methods for the specific task of recovering the causal graph in additive noise structural causal models when the causal structure is given by directed trees.

 The proof of \Cref{thm:UniqueGraph} is based on the fact that the causal functions of alternative models are differentiable and that the noise densities are continuous.
 We conjecture that it is possible to get even stronger identifiability statements under weaker assumptions; proving such a result necessitates new proof strategies.
-It should be possible to bootstrap a unbiased simultaneous hypercube confidence region for the Gaussian edge weights.
-This, however, requires a sufficiently fast convergence rate of the estimation error of the conditional expectations corresponding to non-causal edges.
+We believe that it could be possible to prove uniform consistency under suitable conditions when requiring that the infimum of the identifiability gap is strictly positive and that the mean squared errors of the regression estimates converge uniformly.
+Furthermore, we believe that it could inspire future research on more general identifiability conditions (e.g., relaxing the smoothness assumptions) for directed trees and DAGs under the assumption of additive noise.
+Furthermore, it should be possible to use a wild bootstrap approach to construct a simultaneous hyperrectangle confidence region for the Gaussian edge weights.
+This would, however, require a sufficiently fast convergence rate of the estimation error of the conditional expectations corresponding to non-causal edges.
 Compared to the Bonferroni correction, this approach could increase the power of the test.
+We hypothesize that the ConvB test holds level even in many generic, non-identifiable settings.